 Advantages of using Brass Manifold

 - Brass is an alloy.
 It contains copper with zinc.
-The presence of zinc occurs the change of color from Red to Yellow.
+The presence of zinc causes the change of color from Red to Yellow.
 The reason is the presence of zinc.

-- Brass Manifold connects the water supply/return water distribution with water collection devices.
+- The Brass Manifold connects the water supply/return water distribution with water collection devices.

 - It can bear high temperatures.

 - Brass Manifold is easier to install because it has lower hardness.

 - Using brass manifold makes the floor heating products more integrated.

 - Brass Manifolds can prevent leaking water when the temperature changes.